SamuelBucheliZ/SHMACKCamp2016/Zeppelin/README.md

 # Zeppelin HowTo

 ## Install Zeppelin
-1. Run the script ${HOME}/shmack/repo/04_implementation/scripts/open-shmack-marathon-ui.sh
+1. Run the script ${HOME}/shmack/repo/04_implementation/scripts/open-shmack-master-console.sh
 2. Install Zeppelin by clicking: Universe -> Search for 'Zeppelin', install
 3. After installation configure Zeppelin to be accessible from outside the cluster by:
-4. Go to Zeppelin in the Marathon UI, then Configuration, Edit, Labels
+4. Go to Zeppelin in the Marathon UI (by running ${HOME}/shmack/repo/04_implementation/scripts/open-shmack-marathon-ui.sh), then Configuration, Edit, Labels
 5. Add the label HAPROXY_GROUP with value external
 6. Add the label HAPROXY_0_PORT with the value 8081
 7. Restart Zeppelin